Skip to main content

 The FCC closely monitors complaints about alleged violations of these 9-1-1 rules by Kari’s Law.
 Enforcement is expected to ramp up, as more time passes from the February 2020 compliance deadline.

 Under the FCC statute and the Commission’s rules, MLTS manufacturers and vendors are legally accountable to pre-configure these systems to support direct dialing of 9-1-1—that is, to enable the user to dial 911 without having to dial any prefix or access code, such as the number “9.”
-In addition, MLTS installers, managers, and operators are also accountable to ensure that these systems support 9-1-1 direct dialing.
+In addition, MLTS installers, managers, and operators are also accountable for ensuring that these systems support 9-1-1 direct dialing.

 For more information on the FCC’s interpretation of the law, enforcement, and your responsibilities as an organization, review the FCC Report and Order.